buschbirk/logs_analysis_udacity/README.md

 ```
 Type in the following SQL command:
 ```
-CREATE VIEW articlelog AS
+CREATE VIEW articlelogs AS
 SELECT author, title FROM log as l
 JOIN articles as a
-ON l.path LIKE concat('%',a.slug,'%');
+ON l.path LIKE concat('/article/',a.slug);
 ```

 ## Run the program